Books Set In Oregon

 The book The Oregon Trail was a fascinating read.

 I grew up about one hour from the end of the Oregon Trail.
-A big part of history in school for me was about the Oregon Trail.
-I have visited history centers, read books, watched documentaries, and have been to a few reenactments all about the Oregon Trail.
+The Oregon Trail was a big part of my school history Curriculum.
+I have visited history centers, read books, watched documentaries, and attended a few reenactments.

 This book was a little different though in that it mixed Oregon Trail history with a modern day trip across the trail.
 I started reading this book because I was curious and it sounded interesting, but I wasn’t sure I was going to enjoy it.
 I ended up loving it.